BRochelleFisher/BRochelleFisher.github.io/_pages/samples-cl-tech.md

 - **aggregate.txt** = aggregated text file of samples
 - **Context.txt** = output file to send to the technical writer
 - **5** = number of words before and after the word in focus

-4. Send the output file to the technical writer.

 ### wordContext.py